-It’s November, and that means that only a short time remains until we’ll be spiraling in frozen fractals all around once again!
-Yeah, that’s right, the release of Disney’s Frozen II is upon us.
-As a mother of 2- and 4-year-old girls, I have mixed emotions about this big day.
-On one hand, I’m thrilled because I know their level of excitement to see Queen Elsa again could be rivaled only by Anna’s when she gets to build a damn snowman.
-On the other hand, I am still so annoyed with the first Frozen that I want to hide my kids in an igloo for the season and tell them that the movie release got canceled.
+As a mother of 2- and 4-year-old girls, I have mixed emotions about the Frozen movies.
+On one hand, I’m thrilled because I know their level of excitement to see Queen Elsa could be rivaled only by Anna’s when she gets to build a damn snowman.
+On the other hand, I am so annoyed by Frozen that I want to hide my kids in an igloo for the season.

 My family went through the first Frozen obsession about two years ago with my now 4-year-old.
 I remember thinking then that it was odd that she would be so infatuated with only Elsa, considering that she was hardly actually in the movie and that Anna was clearly doing all the heavy lifting.
 But at the time I was so pumped to have time to myself while my toddler sat still for 90 minutes that I didn’t think much more about it.